-A combined lecture and laboratory course covering mechanics and conservation laws.
-This is a noncalculus based course primarily for pre-professional majors.
+A trigonometry-based combined lecture and laboratory course covering mechanics and conservation laws, primarily for pre-professional majors.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Pre-requisite: MAT 1323 with a "C" or better or ACT Math subscore of 26 or higher.
 (3 semester hours lecture, 2 hours lab.)
 (4 semester hours credit)